The Overhead Press Hypertrophy Guide

 If that leg drive allows us to lift more weight for more reps, if anything, it will improve shoulder growth.

 Still, most people should start with a regular overhead press.
 Yes, try to accelerate the bar as you lift it.
 Give it the momentum it needs to clear the sticking point.
 But generate that momentum from your shoulders, not your hips and legs.
 It’s a complicated lift, and the fewer moving pieces there are, the easier it will be to master the movement.
 We don’t want you to heave the weight up into your nose, shift all the strain to your lower back, or ingrain poor technique.
 Start simple, advance from there.

 The next consideration is your anthropometry.
-In an ideal world, the weight would start resting solidly on your upper chest.
+In an ideal world, the weight would start on your upper chest.
 However, if you have long forearms relative to your upper arms, it might hover a few inches above your chest, like so:

 This presents a problem.
 If the bar is hovering over your shoulders, the force from your leg drive can’t be transferred properly.
 All you’d be doing is jarring your shoulders.
 For the leg drive to work properly, you need the barbell to have a solid connection with your torso.

 Now, Olympic lifters have found a solution to this problem.
 They hold the barbell further back in their hands and cock their wrists back, worsening their grip but allowing for proper leg drive.
 For their purposes, that makes sense.
 For our purposes, not so much.
 We’d indeed be turning the overhead press into a lower-body power movement.

 Finally, there’s no need to fix a lift that isn’t broken.
 If you’re gaining strength at the overhead press, your shoulders and traps get at least a little bit sore afterwards, and you don’t have an extreme sticking point, there’s no reason not to stick with the standard overhead press.
 It’s only once you start to run into problems that you’d want to consider the overhead press.